codefresh-io/cap-docs.codefresh.io/_docs/deployment/applications-dashboard.md

 %}

 * Application set
   Based on the Argo CD's ApplicationSet CRD, where several applications are always deployed as a set.
-For detailed information, see the official documentation on [Generating Applications with ApplicationSet](https://argo-cd.readthedocs.io/en/stable/user-guide/application-set/){:target="\_blank"}.
+For more information, see [Generating Applications with ApplicationSet](https://argo-cd.readthedocs.io/en/stable/user-guide/application-set/){:target="\_blank"}.

   {% include
 image.html